lidofinance/dc4bc/HowToSignBacked.md

 Ethereum staking started with only one type of withdrawal credential, called 0x0.
 This allowed only a BLS address type to be the owner of a validator.
 In December 2020, the introduction of 0x01 allowed Ethereum addresses to own a validator.
-To switch the withdrawal credentials of an existing validator, one would have to unstake the ETH and then restake it with the new credentials.
-However, unstaked ETH cannot be restaked until withdrawals are enabled.
-So to switch from 0x0 to 0x01 today, a special mechanism is required, which would allow validators to switch their withdrawal credentials “in-flight.”
+It'd be possible to switch the withdrawal credentials of an existing validator from 0x00 to 0x01 with Capella fork.
 There are [18,632 Lido validators](./pkg/wc_rotation/payloads.csv) using 0x00 withdrawal credentials.
 To rotate them to 0x01, Lido has developed the dc4bc software with recently added batch-signing capability.

 ### Command
 ```